 That’s why we’re proud to offer a LASIK military discount at our practices in California.
-Any service member, active duty or retired, and first responders can receive $1,000 off the cost of their LASIK or SMILE procedure with service identification.
+All military service members and emergency first responders can receive $1,100 off the cost of their LASIK or SMILE procedure with service identification.

 LASIK and SMILE help active military members, first responders, and public service personnel end their need for glasses or contacts.
 It provides clear vision to help you do your job as well as possible.